B.S.E., Princeton University

 M.Arch, Ph.D.
 Arch., University of Pennsylvania

 William W. Braham, PhD, FAIA is a Professor of Architecture at the University of Pennsylvania, where he previously served as Department Chair and Chair of the Faculty Senate, and is currently Director of the Master of Environmental Building Design and of the Center for Environmental Building + Design.
-He has worked on energy and architecture for over 30 years as a designer, consultant, researcher, and author of numerous articles and books.
+He has worked on energy and architecture for over 35 years as a designer, consultant, researcher, and author of numerous articles and books.
 His most recent projects include energy and carbon plans for Nakashima Woodworkers and Chautauqua Institution and building performance modelling for Daikin Open Innovation Lab, Silicon Valley.

 His books include:

 Architecture and Systems Ecology: Thermodynamic Principles for Environmental Building Design (Routledge, 2016)

 Energy Accounts: Architectural Representations of Energy, Climate, and the Future (Routledge, 2016)

 Architecture and Energy: Performance and Style (Routledge, 2013)

 Rethinking Technology: A Reader in Architectural Theory (Routledge, 2007)

 Modern Color/Modern Architecture: Amédée Ozenfant and the genealogy of color in modern architecture.
 (Ashgate, 2002)